Ladquison/Aggallet/example/cpp/README.md

 # Update C++ code

-Open the `cpp/wasm` folder in Visual Studio Code and implement your business logic.
+Open the `cpp/wasm` in Visual Studio Code and implement your business logic.
 The generated code will call methods in the `AppWrapper` class by name, but you must provide the actual implementation.

 Once editing is complete, press `Ctrl + Shift + B` to build the project.